 Download and Install this update on your System

-At first, download and install the latest SSU i.e. (KB4500641) on your PC to ensure no error messages pops up while updating process.
-The same will be auto-offered by Microsoft and is available at Windows Update section.
-If you don’t get the servicing stack update automatically, click here to locate the Standalone package.
+At first, download and install the latest SSU i.e. (KB4500641) on your PC to ensure no error messages pop up while updating the process.
+The same will be auto-offered by Microsoft and is available at the Windows Update section.
+If you don’t get the servicing stack update automatically.

 The cumulative update gets downloaded automatically on your Windows 10 PC unless you have specifically disabled or paused this.
 Once downloaded, it waits for the next Shutdown or Restart of System so that it installs the necessary files.
 When you proceed to turn off your PC, it asks your consent to launch the patch update.

 In case, you don’t receive any such messages, you can download KB4499179 manually as well.
 Here are the steps to follow-

 - Firstly, press Win+I hotkey together to invoke Settings.